 Preheat oven to 350°F (177°C).
-Spray a 9x5 loaf pan with nonstick spray.
-I prefer a dark metal loaf pan, which seems to help brown quick breads more evenly.
+Spray a standard loaf pan with nonstick spray.
+Set aside.

-Make the streusel first: Toss the flour, sugar, and cinnamon together in a medium bowl.
-Cut in the cold butter with a pastry cutter, your hands, or two forks.
-Go for pea-size crumbs.
+Make the streusel: Combine the flour, sugar, and cinnamon together in a medium bowl, then cut in the cold butter with a pastry cutter, your hands, or two forks, like if you're making biscuits or scones...you want pea-size crumbs.

 Pour the batter into prepared loaf pan.
-Top evenly streusel, pressing the streusel down gently into the top of the bread so it sticks.
+Top evenly with the streusel, pressing it down gently into the top of the bread so it sticks.

 Bake the bread for 45 minutes to 1 hour, covering loosely with foil about halfway through to ensure even browning.
-Poke the center of the bread with a toothpick.
-If it comes out clean, the bread is done.
-Oven times will vary between ovens.
-My bread took 59 minutes exactly.
-Allow bread to cool completely in the pan on a wire rack.
+Use a cake tester or toothpick to check for doneness...if it comes out clean, the bread is done.

-Make the glaze: In a small bowl, whisk the confectioners' sugar and orange juice together.
-Add more orange juice depending how thick you want the glaze.
-Whisk in orange zest and drizzle over cooled bread.
+Make the glaze: In a small bowl, whisk the powdered sugar and orange juice together, adding more orange juice if you want the glaze to be thinner, then whisk in orange zest.
+Drizzle over cooled bread, then slice and serve.

 Bread stays fresh at room temperature for 3 days or in the refrigerator for up to 6-7 days.
 For longer storage, you can freeze the unglazed bread for up to 3 months.
 Allow to thaw overnight in the refrigerator and bring to room temperature before glazing and serving.